 Students who want assistance can contact Academic Peers directly via their Curtin College email address.
 Academic Peers may also assist with study groups; the college may organise study groups if there is a large number of students needing help with a unit.

-Program Coordinators in each discipline are available to meet and discuss your study plans and progress during your time at the College.
+Program Managers in each discipline are available to meet and discuss your study plans and progress during your time at the College.
 They can provide invaluable advice to help you achieve academic progress in your course.

-The English Support Program (ESP) in Stage 1 and Academic Language Enrichment Program (ALEP) in Stage 2 Diploma, aims to support students in developing appropriate academic literacy skills as they complete the Diploma program at Curtin College.
+The English Language Support Program (ELSP) in Stage 1 and Academic Language Enrichment Program (ALEP) in Stage 2 Diploma, aims to support students in developing appropriate academic literacy skills as they complete the Diploma program at Curtin College.
 These skills will serve them as they progress to Curtin University to complete the undergraduate degree.
 The program runs for 10 weeks.
 It is tailored to support students in developing writing and literacy skills within the discipline.
 These include, but not limited to, discipline specific and academic language, academic writing, referencing and oral presentation.
 Classes will be delivered online in a synchronous and asynchronous pattern, in alternating weeks.